Fence Installation Cost

 Fencing Labour Prices

-What's the cost of a tradesperson to install fence panels?
+What's the cost for a tradesperson to replace fence panels?

 Fencing labour prices range between £300 and £400 per day.
 This tends to vary most based on the experience of the person you hire and where you are located in the UK.

-The labour cost of fencing per average-sized panel ranges between about £50 and £80.
+The labour cost of fencing panels range between about £50 and £80 per panel for an average sized fence installation.

 The table below highlights what the labour cost, by itself, would look like for different-sized fencing projects.